ameinias/EphemeraldUnity/README.md

-# TracerySharp
+# EphemeraldUnity

-A (heavily WIP) C# port of [Tracery](http://tracery.io/), a text generation library/language/tool originally designed by [Kate Compton](http://www.galaxykate.com/).
-Primarily intended to be used within [Unity](https://unity3d.com/) games.
+A C# port of [Tracery](http://tracery.io/), a text generation library/language/tool originally designed by [Kate Compton](http://www.galaxykate.com/).
+Primarily intended to be used within the [Unity](https://unity3d.com/) engine.

+This project adds the [ephemeral](https://github.com/martinpi/ephemeral) extensions of Tracery to [Max Kreminski](https://mkremins.github.io)'s C#/Unity port.

 ## Installation

-You probably shouldn't use this yet!
-That said, if you *really* want to, you can "install" TracerySharp today by downloading the `Source` directory from this repository and dropping it directly into your Unity project's `Assets` folder.
+Download the `Source` directory from this repository and drop it into your Unity project's `Assets` folder.

-In the future, I'll be looking into cleaner alternative methods of distributing libraries for use in Unity games.

 ## Usage